 Target.
 This step is not mandatory.
-Enter the Target Definition menu item as shown below.
+Enter the Target menu item as shown below.

-Clicking on the "Plus" icon you can add a new target (Figure below).
+Clicking on the "Plus" icon you can add a new target.

-The definition of a new target requires to type a name, a validity start date/end date and the association to at least one target.
-It is possibile to associate a target clicking on the item Add KPI and selecting the KPI of interest.
+The define a new target you must insert a name, a validity start date/end date and the association to at least one target.
+It is possibile to associate a target clicking on the item Add KPI association and selecting the KPI of interest.
 Once the association is set, the "Value" box gets editable and you can insert the value you wish to send to the selected KPI.
 An example is given in figure below.